Table of Contents

 My Overall Conclusion: The Crème de la Crème

 So I’m sure some of you are wondering – which is the best choice from the above printers and why?
 As always, you need to take into account a number of factors, such as your specific needs.
 If you need a large or wide format printer, go for the Epson EcoTank ET-15000 or the more expensive Sawgrass SG1000.
 For those of you on a budget, you can consider one of the following models: Epson EcoTank ET-2800, Epson EcoTank ET-4800, Epson EcoTank ET-2400 or Epson EcoTank ET-2850.
-According to me, the best sublimation printer for shirts is the Sawgrass SG 500 found here, for those of you who have the budget.
-The reason being it is a dedicated printer for sublimation, offering high-quality prints and at a relatively affordable price compared to the SG1000 model.
+If you have smaller format needs but are looking for a high-speed premium printer for shirts, I recommend the Sawgrass SG 500 found here, for those of you who have the budget.
+If you are looking for a dedicated printer for sublimation and are good with a lower resolution, the Epson SureColor F170 found here is a great option.
+Overall, in my opinion the Brother Sublimation Printer found here, which combines the best of both worlds – it boasts a lower printer and ink price, while producing stunning results without the hassles of conversion.

 Choosing the Right Sublimation Printer for Your Needs